How to Start a SaaS Company

 • What are the current pain points of end-users?

 • How will solving this problem or addressing this opportunity help your own SaaS business?
-Can you make money adequately to meet your strategic objectives?
+Can you make enough money to meet your strategic objectives?

 An IBM guide to business opportunity statements can provide you with more information on identifying potential business opportunities to start a SaaS company.